-So, how did I spend the time between making my list and May 23, 2013 when my first blog post appeared on Copyblogger?
+So, how did I spend the time between May 2008 and May 2013, when my first blog post appeared on Copyblogger?

-Although I had high hopes of guest posting for Copyblogger during the early stages of my online copy editing business, it was my rejection from Copyblogger that shaped my subsequent guest posting success.
+Although I had high hopes of guest posting for Copyblogger during the early stages of my online writing and editing business, it was my rejection from Copyblogger that shaped my subsequent guest posting success.

-I had been reading Copyblogger daily for two years before I submitted an unsolicited guest post via email to Sonia Simone.
+I had been reading about storyselling on Copyblogger daily for two years before I submitted an unsolicited guest post via email to Copyblogger’s Chief Content Officer at the time, Sonia Simone.

-Since I didn’t have any connections who could make an introduction, I opted for writing a brief and informative email with the completed post attached in a Microsoft Word document, as well as an html version in a plain text file.
+Since I didn’t have any connections who could make an introduction, I opted for writing a brief and informative email with the completed post attached in a Microsoft Word document (very 2010), as well as an html version in a plain text file (also very 2010).

 It was a long shot, but I thought my post was creative.
 And the html, which included hyperlinks to other Copyblogger posts, could be easily transferred to WordPress.
 It was publish-ready, just the way editors like posts.